SalvatorePreviti/roaring-node/documentation/api/index.d/roaringbitmap32.md

 ### clone()

-Returns a new RoaringBitmap32 that is a copy of this bitmap.
-Same as new RoaringBitmap32(copy)
+Returns a new RoaringBitmap32 that is a copy of this bitmap, same as new RoaringBitmap32(copy)

 ```typescript
 public clone(): RoaringBitmap32;